Dominican Republic: Military

 The Armed Forces of the Dominican Republic are the military forces of the Dominican Republic.
 They consist of approximately 56,000 active duty personnel.
 The President of the Dominican Republic is the commander in chief of the Armed Forces of the Dominican Republic and the Ministry of Defense is the chief managing body of the armed forces.

 The Army, with 28,750 active duty personnel, consists of six infantry brigades, an air cavalry squadron and a combat service support brigade.
 The Air Force operates two main bases, one in the southern region near Santo Domingo and one in the northern region of the country, the air force operates approximately 75 aircraft including helicopters.
 The Navy operates two major naval bases, one in Santo Domingo and one in Las Calderas on the southwestern coast.

 The armed forces have organized a Specialized Airport Security Corps (CESA) and a Specialized Port Security Corps (CESEP) to meet international security needs in these areas.
 The secretary of the armed forces has also announced plans to form a specialized border corps (CESEF).
-The armed forces provide 75% of personnel to the National Investigations Directorate (DNI) and the Counter-Drug Directorate (DNCD).
+The armed forces provide 75% of personnel to the National Intelligence Directorate (DNI) and the Counter-Drug Directorate (DNCD).

 In 2018, Dominican Republic signed the UN treaty on the Prohibition of Nuclear Weapons.
+Since that year, the Drone Unit of the Intelligence Directorate of the Joint Staff (J-2) has operated drones (Hovermast 150, DJI Matrice 210, and DJI Mavic) for border surveillance against illegal crossings from Haiti.